 - Will breaking the confidence prevent the harm?

-- Are there any less intrusive alternatives which would prevent the harm and not require breaking confidentiality or some other ethical obligation?
-One must always seek an alternative way of dealing with the problem which might allow you to keep confidence.
-Every effort must be made to get the person’s consent to reveal what needs to be revealed.
+- Are there any less intrusive alternatives that would prevent the harm and not require breaking confidentiality or some other ethical obligation?
+One must always seek an alternative way of dealing with the problem that might allow you to keep confidence.
+Every effort must be made to get the person's consent to reveal what needs to be revealed.
 If people are at risk of serious harm and disclosure is necessary to prevent that harm and there is no less intrusive alternative than disclosure, disclosure is justified.

-- If confidentiality must be broken, only those with an absolute need to know should be given access to that information, and only that information which is needed to prevent harm should be revealed.
+- If confidentiality must be broken, only those with an absolute need to know should be given access to that information, and only that information that is needed to prevent harm should be revealed.

 - In most cases, patient should be notified that confidentiality is to be violated.